everettm/DataAccessioner/README.md

 Archives Data Accessioner
 =========================

 Code by Liam Everett liam.m.everett@gmail.com
+Edited by Sahree Kasper sahreek@gmail.com

 General Description:
 * Given a directory of folders to be accessioned, this program will create a bagit bag structure for each folder, cleanse filenames, and generate an import template for the bags.